 One of the most important considerations when setting up your betta tank is where to place it.
 If you put your tank somewhere too sunny, the excess light could prompt an overgrowth in algae or cause hotspots.

-Having chosen a suitable location for your betta tank, you can add the substrate.
+You can add the substrate by choosing a suitable location for your betta tank.
 Aim for a depth of around two inches of substrate across the tank bottom.
 That is deep enough for plants to take root.

 Dechlorinate and Decorate

 Next, put a few inches of water into your tank.
 Put a plate underneath the pouring zone to stop the gravel from washing away.
 Add a dechlorinator to the water and wait for ten to 15 minutes.

 Dechlorinator removes chlorine and other chemicals from tap water, making it safe to use in your fish tank.